-The Hospital received approximately 7 percent and 9 percent in 2020 and 2019, respectively, of its financial support from Lane County property tax levy, sales taxes and miscellaneous appropriations.
-100 percent of tax support is used for operations.
+The Hospital received approximately 6% and 7% in 2021 and 2020, respectively, of its financial support from Lane County property tax levy, sales taxes and miscellaneous appropriations.
+100% of tax support is used for operations.

 Property taxes are assessed on a calendar basis and are received beginning January 1 of each year.
 Revenue from property taxes is recognized in the year for which the taxes are levied.